-Another hot work day (fortunately one of the last before some holidays, but Futuroprossimo does not rest).
+Another hot work day (luckily one of the last ones before a bit of vacation, but Futuroprossimo does not rest).
 Another journey through hot stops, crowded trains and collapsing buses.
 We are human beings and we know that heat, stress or strong activity can produce sweat and bad smells.

 This is why certain commuter journeys are transformed into via Crucis.
 It would take a clothespin on the nose, but we are ambitious and aim high: we put a diving suit directly to the neighbors and that's it.